Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Methods

 \subsection{Detection Technique}

 A diagram focusing on the polarization optics is shown in Figure \ref{fig:DetectionOptics}.
-The probe beam proceeds first through a half-wave plate (HWP 1) tuned to maximize the amount of light that proceeds through the polarizer (POL 1).
-The polarizer ensures that we have linearly polarized light at step 1 which is p-polarized (parallel to the plane of the optics table).
-HWP 2 is used to rotate the linearly polarized light to 45 degrees (step 2).
-CAL 1 is a 2 mm thick piece of calcite cut so that the optic axis runs along the front face of the crystal (a-cut).
-It is oriented so that the extraordinary axis coincides with p-polarized light and the ordinary axis coincides with s-polarized light.
-When the probe beam is incident on CAL 1 at 45 degrees it is projected onto the ordinary ($n_o = 1.6514, n_{g,o} = 1.673$) and extraordinary axes ($n_e = 1.4826, n_{g,e} = 1.4920$).
+The probe proceeds first through a half-wave plate (HWP 1) tuned to maximize the amount of light that proceeds through the polarizer (POL 1), resulting in linear p-polarization (parallel to the plane of the table) at step 1.
+HWP 2 rotates the polarization by $45^\circ$ (step 2).
+CAL 1 is a 2 mm thick piece of a-cut calcite (optic axis runs along the front face).
+It is oriented so that p-polarization sees the extraordinary axis and s-polarization sees the ordinary axis.
+Thus the probe is projected onto the ordinary ($n_o = 1.6488, n_{g,o} = 1.6737$ \cite{Ghosh_1999_RIValues}) and extraordinary axes ($n_e = 1.4819, n_{g,e} = 1.4920$ \cite{Ghosh_1999_RIValues}).
 Here $n_i$ and $n_{g,i}$ for $i \in {o,e}$ are the refractive index and group index, $n_{g,i} = (n_i - \omega \, \partial_\omega \, n_i)_{\omega = \omega_{\rm pr}}$ evaluated at the center frequency of the probe pulse, $\omega_{\rm pr}$.
-Two pulses exit CAL 1 (step 3) orthogonally polarized; the reference pulse is advanced and p-polarized, the probe pulse is delayed and s-polarized.
-The probe pulse pair proceeds through the microscope before encountering CAL 2.
+Two pulses thus exit CAL 1 (step 3) orthogonally polarized; the reference is advanced and p-polarized, the probe is delayed and s-polarized.
+The pair proceeds through the microscope before encountering CAL 2.
 CAL 2 is oriented opposite to CAL 1; the ordinary (slow) axis is rotated to coincide with the advanced reference pulse and the extraordinary (fast) axis coincides with the delayed probe pulse.
 The result is a re-timing of the two pulses (step 4).
-Note that the axes of CAL 2 may not align with s- and p-polarization as referenced to the table surface, but is instead based on the axes of the reference and probe polarizations after going through the microscope.
-HWP 3 is used to rotate the re-timed reference and probe polarizations such that they are 45 degrees to the s- and p- axes of the polarizing beam splitter (PBS), so that both the reference and probe pulses send a copy of themselves to DET A and DET B (step 5).
-The pulse pair copy on DET B (step 6) will be $\pi$ out of phase from the pulse pair on DET A (step 7).
+Note that the axes of CAL 2 may not align with s- and p-polarization as referenced to the table surface, but is instead based on the axes of the reference and probe polarizations after going through the microscope (this is due to the orientation of the detection arm which utilizes a vertical beam path relative to the tabletop).
+HWP 3 is used to rotate the re-timed reference and probe polarizations such that they are 45 degrees to the s- and p- axes of the polarizing beam splitter (PBS), so that both the reference and probe pulses arrive at both DET A and DET B (step 5).
+The pulse pair on DET B (step 6) will be $\pi$ out of phase from the pulse pair on DET A (step 7).
 Thus, if one detector measures destructive interference between the reference-probe pair then the other detector will measure constructive interference.